kohlschutter/junixsocket/src/site/markdown/filedescriptors.md

 	// or:
 	AFUNIXSocket sock = FileDescriptorCast.using(fd).as(AFUNIXSocket.class);
 	// etc.

+If you want to access the native file descriptor value as an integer (only where supported), you can use:

+    int fdVal = FileDescriptorCast.using(fd).as(Integer.class); // won't work for all types on Windows

 Note that if the specified `FileDescriptor` is incompatible with the target class, a `ClassCastException` is thrown.
 Also be aware that this technically isn't a cast, since a different object reference is returned.